klaasnicolaas/python-gridnet/README.md

 [![Code Coverage][codecov-shield]][codecov-url]
 [![Build Status][build-shield]][build-url]

-Asynchronous Python client for NET2GRID devices.
+Asynchronous Python client for Net2Grid devices.

 ## About

-A python package with which you can read the data from a [NET2GRID][net2grid] device via a local API.
-NET2GRID supplies energy hardware to brands, that can market it as a white label product.
+A python package with which you can read the data from a [NET2GRID][net2grid] device via a local api.
+Net2Grid supplies energy hardware to brands, that can market it as a white label product.

 ## Supported SmartBridges